my short career of paddling, Pakistan wins the prize for the lowest

-Highway, but from river level it looked friendlier than expected.
+Highway, but from river level it looks friendlier than expected.
 Or

 perhaps the last rapid had just put things in perspective.

-Happy to have two huge puzzles behind us, we split off
+Happy to have two big puzzle peices behind us, we split off

 from the road.

-Chris and Roland drove downstream to speak at the school while we
+Chris and Roland drive downstream to speak at the school while we

-finished up the section.
-The corner revealed one more long scout, and
+finish up the section.
+The corner reveals one more long scout, and